discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 </DiscordMessages>

 ::: tip
 `message.author` refers to the user who sent the message.
-For a full list of all the properties and methods for the author object (a member of the `User` class), check out <docs-link path="class/User">the documentation page for it</docs-link>.
+For a full list of all the properties and methods for the author object (a member of the `User` class), check out <DocsLink path="class/User">the documentation page for it</DocsLink>.
 :::

 And there you have it!
 As you can see, it's quite simple to add additional commands.